InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 ## Getting Started
  ### Basics:
- Try using Marble::RuntimeCompiler::eval<T>(const std::string_view&) to immediately run any function and get its return result.
+ Try using Marble::RuntimeCompiler::eval<T>(const std::string_view&) to immediately run any code and get its return result.
 It grabs a string and runs it as if it were C++.
  ### Documentation:
  Check out the wiki!